Kitware/CMake/Help/manual/cmake-file-api.7.rst

     ``directoryIndex``
       An unsigned integer 0-based index into the main ``directories`` array indicating the build system directory in which the target is defined.

+    ``projectIndex``
+      An unsigned integer 0-based index into the main ``projects`` array indicating the build system project in which the target is defined.

     ``jsonFile``
       A JSON string specifying a path relative to the codemodel file